-In the space industry there is a recurring tendency to conflate what a person believes the industry to be with reality.
+There is a recurring tendency to conflate what a person believes the industry to be with reality in the space industry.
 Investors do this.
 CEO’s do this as well.
 Journalists and bloggers do this.

 When that belief puts a person’s career and organization at the center of industry activities, then that belief should be scrutinized.
 This is the case with the U.S. Space Force (USSF), which inherited space assets and missions from the U.S. Air Force (USAF).
 Unfortunately, the USAF also passed the self-perceived influence and importance of space operations to the fledgling space operations group.